Content Strategies Behind Successful Blogs

 2. Outlining and Structuring

 A blank page is terrifying; an outline is actionable.
 Before drafting, successful creators build detailed outlines.
-They determine the H2 and H3 structures, decide which internal links they will include, identify the specific questions they need to answer in the FAQ section, and note where custom graphics or tables are required.
-This ensures the article stays focused and perfectly targets the search intent.
+They determine the H2 and H3 structures, decide which internal links they will include, identify specific questions to answer in the FAQ section, and note where custom graphics or tables are required.
+This ensures the article stays focused and targets search intent accurately.

 3. Drafting in Batches